IMRL/gLoG-pathological-image/README.md

 This work is to ....

-Kong, Hui, Hatice Cinar Akakin, and Sanjay E. Sarma.
+Hui Kong, Hatice Cinar Akakin, and Sanjay E. Sarma.
 "A generalized Laplacian of Gaussian filter for blob detection and its applications."
 IEEE transactions on cybernetics 43, no. 6 (2013): 1719-1733.